Tiny-Feng/PoP-Exp-LEO-GME-Effect/README.md

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Vedio-2.gif)

 # Video 3: Initial State of GME Effect Experiments with 2kg Payload
+The coils can harvest the geomagnetic energy (GME) to accelerate when electrified, and rotate with the different acceleration under the different generated magnetic torque.
+The coils keep still by the active control of the delivery subsystem, and the GME is then exchanged to the angular kinetic energy of the delivery subsystem and stored to the linear kinetic energy of the targeted debris.

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Vedio-3.gif)

 # Video 4: Final State of GME Effect Experiments with 2kg Payload
+The LEO geomagnetic energy (GME) harvesting, exchange, and storage can finally be achieved, and the final maximum linear velocity with a 2kg payload reaches 5.8m/s, 6.5m/s, 7.7m/s, and 9.6m/s under the different generated magnetic torque of 0.1509Nm, 0.2230Nm, 0.2974Nm, and 0.3717Nm, respectively.
+The coils can almost keep still in the whole process.
+The LEO geomagnetic energy utilization in space is elementarily verified.

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Vedio-4.gif)

 # Video 5: Final State of GME Effect Experiment without the Payload
+The final maximum linear velocity without the payload reaches 11.1m/s.
+The coils can almost keep still in the whole process.

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Vedio-5.gif)